Updated: Jun 11

 What Does a Sensitivity Read Look Like?

 I can tell you what I do when I work on a sensitivity read.
 I read through the manuscript in Microsoft Word and leave comments within the document when I come across material I have concerns about and also when I want to confirm for the author that what they wrote fits with my experience.
-I also write a one- to five-page document detailing my general thoughts and addressing any specific issues that warranted additional comment.
+I also write a three- to ten-page document detailing my general thoughts and addressing any specific issues that warranted additional comment.

 How Do I Hire One?